 The Practicus of the Golden Dawn has the eponymous title, Monokeros de Astris, ‘Unicorn of the Stars’.
 This is best explained through the name of the Titan, Astris (Αστρις), which means, ‘Starry One’.
 Astris was born from a marriage of the Sun and the ocean (Moon or sea-foam), alchemical types of fire and water.
 The Practicus degree corresponds to Hod (Mercury), the Water Temple that receives the fiery solar influence from Netzach (Venus).

-The Initiate of Hod, Unicorn of the Stars, has first to traverse, at least symbolically, the fiery paths of Shin (31st) and Resh (30th) before entering Hod, the Water Temple.
+The Initiate of Hod, Unicorn of the Stars, has first to traverse, at least symbolically, the fiery paths of Shin (thirty-first) and Resh (thirtieth) before entering Hod, the Water Temple.
 Hod is thus seen in every way as a sphere of transmutation.
 Although Hod sometimes symbolises the concrete mind, as ‘form-building’, it is not the goal of Initiates to become detained by the limits of ordinary reason.
 In fact, Hod, the 8th path or sephira from the Crown or root of the Tree of Life in heaven, is traditionally called the Stellar Light, and is also the ‘Seat of the Primordial’.
 This is usefully affirmed by the Greek value of Monokeros de Astris, which is 1,175.
 As 29 x 75, the unicorn’s horn corresponds to the ‘Divine Pillar of Nuit (or the sky)’.
-The 29th path corresponds to the Hebrew letter qoph, which is the ‘head’ or ‘pinnacle’, while 75 is a number of Nuit (NVIT).
+The twenty-ninth path corresponds to the Hebrew letter qoph, which is the ‘head’ or ‘pinnacle’, while 75 is a number of Nuit (NVIT).

 This article is abridged from Nu Hermetica—Initiation and Metaphysical Reality [Ordo Astri books].